 Or if you have already username and password, please go to :

 where author register as Author and/or offered as Reviewer by online.
 If authors have any problems on the online submission, please contact Editorial Office at the following email: email@example.com

 Manuscript should be prepared according to the following author guidelines in the MS Word article template:

-Jurnal Farmasi Galenika (Galenika Journal of Pharmacy) is an open access national journal.
+Jurnal Farmasi Galenika (Galenika Journal of Pharmacy) is an open access international journal.
 Readers can read and download any full-text articles for free of charge.